 MATH 0330 - Intermediate Algebra.
 A study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
-This course may not be used for degree credit and is not intended for transfer to a senior college.
-Three lecture and one lab hour each week.
+This course will not count toward a degree and is not intended for transfer.
+Three lecture hours each week.
 Lab fee.
-Prerequisite: MATH 0320 or equivalent or TSIA score 344-347 and DE Level 6.